-Our power as makers, viewers, writers, and readers in the age of technological reproduction is made clear in the ways we access, re-contextualize, re-propose, re-imagine, and re-format information.
+Our power as makers, viewers, writers, and readers in the current moment is made clear in the ways we access, re-contextualize, re-propose, re-imagine, and re-format information.
 Most of the source materials that I use are downloaded from the Web.
 Scanned images, photography, and film stills are used as well.
 I’m constantly searching, appropriating, capturing, uploading, and downloading.
 Source material is placed, erased, manipulated, degraded, layered, and transformed.